 The rain stopped on the last night so we set a few Sherman traps at midnight and the next morning caught three rats.
 At the time we thought they were Peter’s Climbing Rats, a species Jose commonly sees inside the caves here.
 But – thanks to Fiona Reid and others – we now know they were La Pera Big-eared Climbing Rats, a newly described species and a lifer for all of us.

-Other than that the weekend’s mammal list also included Common, Virginia and Grey Four-eyed Opossums crossing the road at night.
+Other than that the weekend’s mammal list also included Common, Virginia and Northern Four-eyed Opossums (now split as Philander vossi from P. opossum) crossing the road at night.

 Thank you to Juan and Kristell for their patience and hard work.
 Great to be able to support the bat research for a weekend and have so much fun in the process.